A cougar is more than a match for a single medium, large, or even a giant size dog

 Schmidt)

-Let me remind the readers that not all dogs are capable of thwarting an attack by a large predator.
-Without any rigmarole, I will state that to take on a large carnivore, you need to have dogs who are bigger, are agile, and have greater fight drive instead of prey drive (see reference # 1).
+Also, not all dogs are capable of thwarting an attack by a large predator.
+Without any rigmarole, I would state that to take on a large carnivore, you need to have dogs who are bigger, are nimble, and have greater “Protection Drive” or “Guardian drive”, a subset of defense drive, instead of prey drive (read here about various kind of drives in dogs).

 What types of dogs to keep then?

-After our research, our options were narrowed down to category of dog breeds known as livestock guardian dogs or LGDs.
+My extensive primary and secondary research narrows down the options to a category of dog breeds known as livestock guardian dogs or LGDs.
 This group includes pure breeds like Turkish Kangal, Akbash, and Anatolian Shepherd dog, Central Asian Ovcharka, Caucasian Ovcharka, Serbian Sarplaninac, Bosnian/Croatian Tornjak, Great Pyrenees, Italian Maremma, Polish Tatra, Hungarian Komondor and Kuvasz, etc. and their cross breeds.

 I am listing these breeds only because these are active on guard duties in the USA, Canada, and Europe.
-And because in Europe, LGDs had to protect livestock against bears and wolves, they were bred for large sizes, fight and pack drives, agility, and valour.
+And because in Europe, LGDs had to protect livestock against bears and wolves, they were bred for large sizes, protection and guardian drives, nimbleness, and valour.
 These characteristics are what all LGDs should display to thwart the advances of an intruder.

 Other dogs: